West Marin Community

 Provide resources to the most impacted and those with the greatest need.

-1. The Point Reyes National Seashore must work with government, philanthropy and non-profit (TNC, WMCS, CLAM and others) stakeholders to continue to provide housing for low-income families living on the ranches until they can find other housing outside the park.
-Any ranch housing conditions that currently do not meet health and safety standards need to be addressed.
+1. The Point Reyes National Seashore must work with government agencies and with philanthropy and non-profit stakeholders (TNC, WMCS, CLAM and others) to continue to provide housing for low-income families living on the ranches until they can find other housing outside the Park.
+Any ranch housing conditions that currently do not meet health and safety standards need to be addressed immediately.

 Provide mental health and other services to impacted families and children.

-1. Nonprofits working with families who are impacted must increase emergency food and case management.
+1. Nonprofits working with families who are impacted must increase emergency food security and case management.

 2. Trauma-informed behavioral health services should be provided to children in the schools so they can address the fear and distress of facing the uncertainty of not having secure housing.